 What the Science Says About Complementary Health Approaches for Osteoarthritis

-A variety of complementary approaches have been studied for osteoarthritis, including natural products, mind and body practices, and others.
+A variety of complementary approaches have been studied for osteoarthritis.
 The following sections summarize the evidence on the effectiveness and safety of specific approaches.

 Glucosamine and chondroitin are substances found in cartilage.
 Both are produced naturally in the body.
 They are also available as dietary supplements.
 Researchers have studied their effects, individually or in combination, in people with OA.